kyma-project/telemetry-manager/docs/user/integration/opentelemetry-demo/README.md

 ## Advanced

-### Browser Instrumentation and missing root spans
+### Browser Instrumentation and Missing Root Spans

 The frontend application of the demo uses [browser instrumentation](https://opentelemetry.io/docs/demo/services/frontend/#browser-instrumentation).
 Because of that, the root span of a trace is created externally to the cluster and is not captured with the described setup.
 In Jaeger, you can see a warning at the first span indicating that there is a parent span that is not being captured.